 Archer: It's a Running Gag that eponymous hero and James Bond expy Archer is terrible at these.
 He usually winds up pausing and saying, "Wait ... damn.
 I had something for this."
 On one occasion when he was stumped he went with "Eat grenade, stupids!"

 He has a great one at the end of "The Placebo Effect".

 Parodied in Codename: Kids Next Door in Operation LICE.
 Numbah Five is just moments away to pressing the (nacho) cheese purge button (which is the poison to the lice) as a giant mother lice was eating her ponytail.
 All of the sudden, Numbah Two comes in, all battered and covered by baby lice, screaming:

 Numbah 2: STOOOOOOOOOOOOOP!

 Numbah 5 & Lice Monster: Huh?

-- Journey To Saturn has "bund eller resten i håret" Translation bottom up, or the rest goes in your hair.
+Journey to Saturn has "bund eller resten i håret" Translation bottom up, or the rest goes in your hair.

 One episode of Rick and Morty had Jerry delivering both Pre- and Post-Mortem One Liners to a grasshopper mutant, neither of which having anything to do with the mutation.